Guttenberg plagiarism scandal: Further investigations

-Chancellor Merkel announced through her spokesman Steffen Seibert on 28 February 2011 that Guttenberg had still her full confidence.
-Asked for Merkel's opinion on the fraud accusation by Oliver Lepsius, Seibert declared, that “fraud requires intention.
+Chancellor Merkel announced through her spokesman Steffen Seibert on 28 February 2011 that Guttenberg still had her full confidence.
+Asked for Merkel's opinion on the fraud accusation by Oliver Lepsius, Seibert declared that "fraud requires intention.
 Any intention was denied by Guttenberg.
-The Chancellor believes him.”
+The Chancellor believes him."

-Guttenberg himself gained strong support at a CSU-meeting in Munich, while several CSU-politicians sharply criticized Lammert and Schavan on their comments.
+Guttenberg himself gained strong support at a CSU meeting in Munich, while several CSU politicians sharply criticized Lammert and Schavan for their comments.

 Resignation as Defense Minister

-On 1 March 2011 Guttenberg declared his resignation from all political offices at national level.
-He called this decision the “most painful step of my life” and declared "I was always ready to fight, but I have reached the limits of my strength".
-"I must agree with my enemies who say that I was not appointed minister for self-defence, but defence-minister" Guttenberg said in view of his ministerial office.
-As for the enquiry regarding his thesis he announced his full cooperation with the district attorney's investigations.
-Guttenberg thanked Angela Merkel for her support, trust and understanding.
+On 1 March 2011, Guttenberg declared his resignation from all political offices at national level.
+He called this decision the "most painful step of my life" and declared "I was always ready to fight, but I have reached the limits of my strength".
+"I must agree with my enemies who say that I was not appointed minister for self-defence, but defence minister" Guttenberg said in view of his ministerial office.
+As for the inquiry regarding his dissertation, he announced his full cooperation with the district attorney's investigations.
+Guttenberg thanked Angela Merkel for her support, trust, and understanding.

-Chancellor Merkel reacted to Guttenberg's decision by saying that “I deeply regret his resignation”.
-For Merkel he had “a unique and extraordinary ability” relating to people.
-For the future the Chancellor declared that "I am convinced that we will have the opportunity to work together again in the future, in whatever form that may take".
+Chancellor Merkel reacted to Guttenberg's decision by saying that "I deeply regret his resignation".
+For Merkel he had "a unique and extraordinary ability" relating to people.
+For the future, the Chancellor declared that "I am convinced that we will have the opportunity to work together again in the future, in whatever form that may take".

-Rüdiger Bormann, president of University of Bayreuth, declared, that the inquiries of its Commission on Professional Self Regulation in Science would continue.
+Rüdiger Bormann, president of University of Bayreuth, declared that the inquiries of its Commission on Professional Self Regulation in Science would continue.

 Apology

-On 2 March 2011 the district attorney's office in Hof announced the launch of an investigation into potential copyright violations contained in Guttenberg's thesis as soon as his immunity would be withdrawn.
+On 2 March 2011 the district attorney's office in Hof announced the launch of an investigation into potential copyright violations contained in Guttenberg's dissertation as soon as his immunity would be withdrawn.